Preamble

 • remain uninvolved

 Before deciding to remain uninvolved, consider the big picture.
 Who benefits most from your lack of action?
 The wrong-doer.
-If you feel a moral obligation to try to make your university a fairer and more honest place, try to find a way to get involved.
+If you feel a moral obligation to try to make your university a more fair and honest place, try to find a way to get involved.
 Please contact the Student Advocacy office for advice.

 Talking to the other person: Many University of Manitoba students hope to enter professions where peer monitoring is an important means of maintaining professional ethical standards.
-If you decide to talk to someone you suspect of academic dishonesty, make sure you are familiar with the policy on scholastic offenses.
-Then consider the evidence you have that a dishonest act has taken or will take place.
+If you decide to talk to someone you suspect of academic dishonesty, make sure you are familiar with the policy on scholastic violations.
+Then consider the evidence you have that a dishonest act has or will take place.
 Be clear about your own motives and goals.
-You may want to consult someone you trust before undertaking the difficult task of talking to someone you suspect.
+You may want to consult someone you trust before undertaking the difficult task of talking to someone you suspect of wrong doing.

 If you have any questions, please contact our office.
 The Student Advocacy office maintains a resource file on the topic of Academic Integrity for students and staff.
 Test your understanding of academic honesty by accessing our web-site.

-We gratefully acknowledge permission to use as a primary source, material in the handout produced by the Ombudsman’s office, University of Western Ontario, London, Ontario.
+We gratefully acknowledge permission to adapt "Cheating, Plagiarism and other Scholastic Offences" guide produced by the Office of the Ombudsman, University of Western Ontario, London, Ontario.